-The Computer Interface consists of a CD and USB Interface for use with Windows 2000, XP and Vista.
-The CD contains software to customize sounds from the Phoenix Sound library.
+The Computer Interface is an optional accessory consisting of a CD and USB Interface for use with a Windows PC.
+The CD contains the configuration software, sound library, sound samples and USB drivers.
 Connecting the USB interface to the board through the access jack allows you to download sounds for different engines and change the following: